nitin42/react-color-extractor/README.md

 Run flow type checker using `yarn flow`

-### Start local server

-Use command `yarn start` to start the development server.

 ### Building the source code

-Run `yarn build` to build the source code.
+Run `yarn build:component` to build the source code.